Ludwigia adscendens (L.) H.Hara

 How to Grow and Care

-This floating Ludwigia is native to Central and South America, where it can be found growing in stagnant waters and sections of riverine environments free of the current.
+This floating Ludwigia is native to Central and South America, where it grows in stagnant waters and sections of riverine environments free of the current.
 It is a very common pond plant in warm climates or ponds in conservatories.
 Cultivation in an aquarium is a bit more complicated.

 Winter hardy to USDA Zone 10.
 In St. Louis, grow as an annual in containers covered with 6 to 18 inches (15 to 45 cm) of water in full sun to part shade.
 Plants can be difficult to overwinter indoors.